Mohammadshaik0407/calculator/README.md

-# protfolio
+# calculator
-protfolio using html css
+calculator using html css and javascript